anggito-m/DHT22_SSD1306/README.md

 # DHT22_SSD1306
+Created by:
+1. Anggito Muhammad Amien 22/498140/TK/54627
+2. Hanifah Putri Ariani (22/504042/TK/55111)

 This library allows for easy interfacing with a DHT22 temperature and humidity sensor and displays the readings on an SSD1306 OLED display.
+This library also provide precompiled file for esp32

 ## Installation